jayhuber/musicscale/README.txt

 Changelog
 ---------
+v2013072600 - release v2.0 Stable
+- Removed the Flash Plugin and replaced with Vexflow
+- All other necessary adjustment to get this program to be switched over.
+- WARNING: THIS WILL TRANSPOSE ALL BASS CLEF QUESTIONS, ANSWERS AND STUDENT ANSWERS as well as questions that contain key signatures.

-v2013072000 - release v1.4 Stable
+v2013071600 - release v1.2 Stable
-- Fixed Backup/Restore capability
-- Aligned code to more closely match 2.x template and removed much unused code
+- Updated this readme file
+- Removed import/export overrides which should fix the issue of importing/exporting data
+- Fixed Multiple answers bug where only first answer is compared.
-- Cleaned up copyright tags
+- Updated copyright dates

+v2013071601 - release v1.3 Stable
+- Fixed the score marking issue for multiple answer questions

 v2013071700 - release v1.3 Stable
 - Aligning Moodle version to match the other music plugins

-v2013071601 - release v1.3 Stable
-- Fixed the score marking issue for multiple answer questions

 v2013071600 - release v1.2 Stable
 - Updated this readme file